hyprwm/hyprland-wiki/pages/Nix/Hyprland on NixOS.md

 {{< callout >}}

-- _(Required) NixOS Module_: enables critical components needed to run Hyprland properly.
-Without this, you may have issues with XDG Portals, or missing session files in your Display Manager.
+- _**(Required)** NixOS Module_: enables critical components needed to run Hyprland properly
+  - _Without this, you may have issues with XDG Portals, or missing session files in your Display Manager._
-- _(Optional) Home Manager Module_: lets you declaratively configure Hyprland
+- _(Optional) Home Manager module_: lets you configure Hyprland declaratively through Home Manager.
+  - _This module configures Hyprland and adds it to your user's `$PATH`, but does not make certain system-level changes such as adding a desktop session file for your display manager.
+This is handled by the NixOS module once you enable it._

 {{< /callout >}}